The advice hub Red mites

 - Drop in egg production

 - Complaints of itching

-In the water - Chicken Vet Poultry Multivitamins are advised to be used to support the bird during a severe red mite infestation, to aid recovery; we recommend you use these for five days in the drinking water.
+The Chicken Vet Poultry Multivitamins are advised to be used to support the bird during a severe red mite infestation.
+To aid recovery, we recommend you use these for five days in the drinking water.